orpiske/brainstorm/README.md

 Kubernetes cluster by inspecting the local configuration for the `kubectl` command.
 This process is described in more detail in the [Getting Started section of the documentation](https://javaoperatorsdk.io/docs/getting-started/#getting-started).

-**NOTE**: Podman can manage the Kubernetes contexts for you.
+**NOTE**: Podman Desktop can manage the Kubernetes contexts for you.
 You can set it using the tray icon or the Dashboard.

 With the Kind cluster up and running, the `kubectl` command installed and the Kubernetes context set.
 Then you can launch the operator.
 At this moment, the recommended way is by running the `main` method on BrainStormOperator class